sahib/misc/performance/1_intro.rst

 What's missing?
 ===============

-- An exhausting list of tricks.
-Google 'em yourself.
+- An exhausting list of tips.
+You'd forget them.
 - A full lecture on algorithm and data structures.
 - A lecture you just have to listen to make it click.
 - Language specific optimization techniques.